silelmot/HlstatsX_insurgency_php7/README.md

 <u>Differences to Hlstatsx:ce:</u><br>
 In Server-Settings you now can Chose "<b>Ignore Bots  1</b> /old way .. or<b> 2</b> /ignore but count kills etc. for stats"<br>
 Awards can be set negative in Awards-Settings on Web-Admin-Panel<br>
+Google-Auth-Key input for World-Map on index page now in admin-panel again<br>
+added tab "last players" to see the players logged in the last 24h by default or more/less